OWASP/AppSecEurope2018/about/supporters.md

 <h1>{{page.title}}</h1>

-OWASP AppSec Europe would like to thank the following supporters for helping to spread the word about our European conference May 8th-12th 2017.
+OWASP AppSec Europe would like to thank the following supporters for helping to spread the word about our European conference 17<sub>th</sub> - 21<sub>th</sub> of June, 2018.

 <a href="contact">Let us know</a> if you would like to become a supporter of AppSec Europe.
 There are no finances required to be a supporter, essentially the arrangement is:
 <ul>